xerolinux/XeroSite/docs/projects/cosmic-script.md

 bash -c "$(curl -fsSL https://tinyurl.com/Xero-Cosmic)"
 ```

 This will execute the script.
 Just go through the prompts.
-I would **Highly** recommend option **1) Complete Cosmic Install** to avoid any future headaches.
+In this case however, I would **Highly** recommend option **1) Complete Cosmic Install** to avoid any future headaches.
 But that's not to say we cannot select any of the other option, it's all up to you in the end.

 At the end, script will prompt us if we want to enable the repos and install the Toolkit, to which we answer with yes, since we will be using it to set everything up later on.